DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ```

 * If this error came from the chanign status fro QTS job, then the trainee might be stuck in change status for gaining QTS state
-* If everything matches on TRS’s side (trainee details, the provider) then you may be able to just change the trainees' QTS status on Register’s side
+* If everything matches on TRS’s side (trainee details, the provider) then you may be able to just change the trainees’ QTS status on Register’s side
 * If any doubt then check with the provider
 * We’ve also seen this error on the withdraw job - cross-reference with TRS and check with provider if necessary to see what state the trainee should be in